Facebook Ads for Musicians 2026: How to Scale Music Marketing After Meta’s Andromeda Update

 The 80/20 Budget Rule (Andromeda Adjusted)

 Allocate 80% of your budget to your proven campaign (the one that exited the learning phase and consistently hit the target CPA).
 Then use the remaining 20% to test new creative batches or, different platforms.
-But here’s the Andromeda twist: “proven campaigns” means proven creative themes within one unified campaign structure.
+“Proven campaigns” means proven creative themes within one unified campaign structure.
 Not proven audience segments across multiple campaigns.

 Also, when scaling that proven 80%, increase budgets by 30-40% maximum at a time, ideally at midnight local time.
 Andromeda has adapted to daily budgeting patterns.
 Midnight increases guarantee full spend; mid-day increases often cause an underspend.
 Don’t touch anything during the first seven days of any new campaign or major budget changes.
 Learning phases reset more easily now, and every premature optimisation risks starting from zero.